Abimbola Fernandez: Early life

 After the birth of Fernandez, the family lived a short while in the Hotel Ritz Paris, then moved to the Chateau de Bois-Feuillette in Pontpoint.

 Another move took her to New York, her father buying the historic All View Estate at the southern tip of Premium Point, New Rochelle.
 Fernandez began learning the violin at age four.
 At age six, she attended Rye Country Day School, and later the Convent of the Sacred Heart in Connecticut.
 At age 10, she moved with the family to Edinburgh, where she attended Fettes College.
 At 13, she started playing guitar.
 Fernandez graduated from Fettes at age 18.
 She took classes in video production at The Art Institute of New York City, then in 2009, enrolled at Oxford Brookes University at Oxford.
 When she dropped out after one month to follow a music career, her father disapproved.

-Throughout her childhood, Fernandez lived a sheltered life as a rich man's daughter, traveling the world on his jet, especially to African nations, and vacationing in the summers on his 150-foot yacht, Yemoja.
-She trained as an equestrian, competing in six national horse shows.
-Her father worried she might be kidnapped and held for ransom.
 Many world figures visited her home on business with her father, including Pope John Paul II, George H. W. Bush, Kofi Annan, Nelson Mandela and Mobutu Sese Seko.

 In May 2003 while she was in school in Scotland, her father moved out of their Edinburgh home, and her mother initiated divorce proceedings, suing for £300 million, reported at the time as one of the largest-ever divorce suits.
 The case was eventually settled for 36 monthly payments of £30,000 totalling £1,080,000.

 Fashion

 In her teens, Fernandez modeled once for Vivienne Westwood during the Edinburgh Fashion Week.
-Living on her own in New York, her wardrobe includes designer clothing such as a cocktail dress by Carmen Marc Valvo, and a Gasparee caftan by Gillian Harding.
 She inherited her mother's collection of couture clothing including multiple caftans, one by Jean-Paul Gaultier, and other items by Givenchy, Chanel, Oscar de la Renta and more.